seanbenhur/intent-recognition/CONTRIBUTING.md

 Maintainers and other contributors will review your pull request.
 Please participate in the discussion and make the requested changes.
-When your pull request is approved, it will be merged into the upstream py_fresh repo.
+When your pull request is approved, it will be merged into the upstream intent-recognition repo.

 > **note**
 >
-> py_fresh repository has CI checking.
+> intent-recognition repository has CI checking.
 It will automatically check your code
 > for build as well.